keithasaurus/simple_html/README.md

     )
 ```

-One thing to remember is that not all variants of `Node` are hashable, and thus will work as _arguments_ to a function
+One thing to remember is that not all variants of `Node` are hashable, and thus cannot be passed directly to a function
-where the arguments constitute the cache key -- i.e. `list[Node]` is not hashable.
-Another way to use `prerender`
+where the arguments constitute the cache key -- e.g. lists and generators are not hashable, but they can be
-in combination with a caching function is to prerender arguments:
+valid `Node`s.
+Another way to use `prerender` in combination with a caching function is to prerender arguments:

 ```python
 from simple_html import prerender, SafeString, h1, div, html, body, head, ul, li